jdoleary/Spellmasons/docs/TasksCurrent.md

 - remove animate up toolbar spell to try to eliminate click issue, make it glow instead?? on hover
+- Refactor radius so that repel and vortex both have a starting select radius
 - animate target cone
 - I need better targeting spells
     - Target by proximity with no limit?